 Redirection at its finest.
 What awaited Paul and Timothy in Bithynia?
 We don't know, but Jesus knew and redirected them.
 Has that ever happened to you?
 Don't go there, go here instead.
 Don't marry that person, marry this one.
 Don't take that job, take this one.
 Even diseases like cancer force redirection.
 Like Paul, we have a choice when we are redirected.
 We can choose to embrace it and trust God with our future, or we can fight against it, mourn what we feel we are losing, and even derail everything by ignoring it all together.

 I am learning to trust redirection.
 It isn't always easy.
 It isn't always fun.
 I can be a bit stubborn sometimes, but God is a patient Father, thankfully.
 And I can say with complete confidence that no redirection ever hurt me.
 Yes, they tested me.
 Yes, they stretched me.
 But I have always, always come out on the other side better for it and even thankful for the new direction.

 If you are experiencing redirection, hang in there!
-God has great plans for you!
+I am!
+God has great plans for you and me!